Warren Billings: Suspected dynamiter

 In March 1913, Billings went to an employment agency for work.
 He was told there was an opening for a shoe liner at a shoe company that was on strike.
 He replied that he was no strikebreaker.
 This is when he was approached by a man outside the employment office who showed him a red card of the Industrial Workers of the World (IWW).
 He was invited to be a spy for IWW and accepted.
 He would work in the factory to figure out how many shoes they were making.
 In this organization he met Thomas Mooney, who became his trusted advisor.

 Billings was convicted and imprisoned for one year on a charge of possession of dynamite for the Pacific Gas & Electric strike in 1913.
 He was found with 60 sticks of dynamite, but testified that he was just ordered to bring a suitcase to a location but had no idea what was in it.

-His association with Mooney, who was a well known socialist and militant, strengthened the prosecution’s connection between Billings and the Preparedness Day bombing, which took place on July 22, 1916 in San Francisco.
+His association with Mooney, who was a well known socialist and militant, strengthened the prosecution's connection between Billings and the Preparedness Day bombing, which took place on July 22, 1916, in San Francisco.
 The bomb exploded at Steuart and Market Street, killing ten and wounding forty.
 In the days leading up to the bombing, detective Swanson offered reward money to Billings in exchange for evidence that would convict Thomas Mooney, but Billings then let Mooney know about the plots against him.
 The bombing took place during the height of anarchist violence in the United States by the Galleanist anarcho-communist movement of Luigi Galleani.

 Trial

 Billings was arrested along with Thomas Mooney and his wife Rena and a driver named Israel Weinberg.

 The trials of both Warren and Mooney were being followed extensively and it is alleged that the witnesses were coached by detective Swanson and by the prosecutors, D.A.
 Charles Fickert and deputy D.A.
 Eddie Cunha.
 Billings and Mooney were convicted, Billings of second degree murder and Mooney of first degree murder.
 Billings was sentenced to life in prison and Mooney was sentenced to death.
 Shortly after, the socialist party tried to expel Mooney and Billings.
-There was world wide outrage and US President Woodrow Wilson got involved and asked California Governor William Stephens to step in and reduce their sentence to life imprisonment, or at least stay the impending execution.
+There was worldwide outrage and US President Woodrow Wilson got involved and asked California Governor William Stephens to step in and reduce their sentence to life imprisonment, or at least stay the impending execution.
 Later, in 1926 a Committee for Pardon was organized for him.

 In prison

 In 1918, Mooney's sentence was changed to life imprisonment.
 Billings was active in prison as an assistant foreman in the prison shoe factory.
 He studied law and Latin.
 His studies in law would allow him to assist lawyers after his release.
 He also was in constant contact with a woman named Josephine Rudolph.
 He later married her in 1940.
 Mooney was let out of prison first and was pardoned.
-There were tensions between Mooney and Billings over money for Billings' pardon committee.
+There were tensions between Mooney and Billings over money for Billings's pardon committee.